Improved algorithms for Correlation Clustering with local objectives: Correlation Clustering on Complete Graphs

 \subsection{The Algorithm}

 Our algorithm is based on rounding an optimal solution to the convex relaxation~(P).
+Recall that for complete graphs, we can get a simpler relaxation by removing the variables $z$ in our convex programming formulation.
 We start with considering the entire vertex set of unclustered vertices.
 At each step $t$ of the algorithm, we select a subset of vertices as a cluster $C_t$ and remove it from unclustered vertices.
 Thus, each vertex is assigned to a cluster exactly once and is never removed from a cluster once it is assigned.

 For each vertex $w \in V$, let $\Ball(w,\rho) = \{u \in V : x_{uw} \leq \rho\}$ be the set of vertices within a distance of $\rho$ from $w$.
 For $r = 1/5$ the quantity $r - x_{uw}$ where $u \in Ball(w,r)$ represents the distance from $u$ to the boundary of the ball of radius $1/5$ around $w$.
 Let $V_t \subseteq V$ be the set of unclustered vertices at step $t$, and define